Students, Police Lift Spirits Of 4-Year-Old With Life Threatening Health Issues

-PLANO, Texas (CBSDFW.COM) – Classes came to a half for a brief moment today at a Plano school.
+PLANO, Texas (CBSDFW.COM) – Classes came to a halt for a brief moment today at a Plano school.

 Eighth graders at St. Mark Catholic School created a priceless experience for the family of a 4-year-old boy facing life threatening health issues.